What Does Renters Insurance Actually Cover?

 - Consider replacement cost coverage when possible

 Many renters underestimate the value of what they own until they total it out.
+One practical approach is to walk through each room with your phone, list major items, and estimate what it would cost to replace them today.

 Why Landlords Require Renters Insurance